nikrom17/Rezzi/README.md

 My team and I built a 100% voice-driven resume builder to tackle literacy challenges at the 2018  [AngelHack](https://angelhack.com/)  Silicon Valley Hackathon.
 AngelHack proposed two challenges that we wanted to try to tackle in the 24-hour period: build tech to solve homelessness and make a social impact.

+## Awards

+We won the  [Code For A Cause](http://codeforacause.co/)  Impact Award Challenge: "Build technology that solves a social or environmental problem and positively impacts your local community."

 ### Our solution

 We built Rezzi, an interactive resume assistant.
 It'll ask you questions relevant for a job search and resume, listen to your answers, then generate a resume to send to local homless job assistance workshops.